wildmountainfarms/solarthing/other/docs/quickstart_mate.md

 ### I'm ready to use this for real!
 Once your configuration is how you want it, you can go back to the [quickstart](quickstart.md#configuration-continued) to enable and start the service.

-### In the future
-If you use a CouchDB database for this, you can send commands to it and this will execute them.
-Currently only one command is able to be sent (Don't worry, this is disabled by default).
-In the future I plan to add the ability to configure sending commands.
-Right now the documentation for this isn't complete.